itayulia/portfolio-web/README.md

 # portfolio-web
-A portfolio showcasing my projects with live demos.
-Built with [HTML, CSS, JS] and deployed via GitHub Pages for easy access.
+Welcome to my portfolio.
+This is a collection of projects I've built.
+The entire site is hosted on GitHub Pages for easy access.